 The x-axis reflects the different type of skills (soft vs. hard) that startups are offering

-Based on our market map, slightly more than $640M has been invested into this space by Venture Capital and Private Equity funds over the last 8 years.
+Based on our market map, slightly more than $640M (in 2019) has been invested into this space by Venture Capital and Private Equity funds over the last 8 years.
 Notable recent fundings include BetterUp ($145M raised), who is paving the way, followed by Chorus ($55M raised) Guru ($40M raised), Aviso ($40M raised) and Everwise ($26M raised).
 While most of the capital to date has been invested in solutions that impart soft skills and leverage human interaction to deliver their services (quadrant I; ~$287M in funding), some top tier US funds like Emergence Capital are focusing on AI/ML driven solutions (Emergence’s coaching networks thesis is worth reading: here).

 📊 GENERAL TRENDS